juichiache/mcp-rag-demo/README.md

-# RAG Demo with Azure MCP
+# RAG Demo with Fast MCP

 This repository demonstrates a simple Retrieval-Augmented Generation (RAG) workflow using Model Context Protocol (MCP) for Azure search and Azure OpenAI for generation.